elganzua124/spotify-ripper/README.rst

 spotify-ripper |Version|
 ========================
 A fork of
-`spotify-ripper <https://github.com/jrnewell/spotify-ripper>`__ that uses a fork of `spotipy <https://github.com/plamere/spotipy>`__ for WebAPI integration and playlist updating
+`spotify-ripper <https://github.com/jrnewell/spotify-ripper>`__ that uses a fork of `spotipy <https://github.com/plamere/spotipy>`__ for WebAPI integration and playlist updating.

-***IMPORTANT*** Due to the playlist retrieval method of libspotify (pyspotify library) no longer functioning, a spotify web api account is now required
-                please read the section below "Web Api Credentials" for instructions and tips on setting up a web api client
+**IMPORTANT** Due to the playlist retrieval method of libspotify (pyspotify library) no longer functioning, a spotify web api account is now required.
+Please read the section below "Web Api Credentials" for instructions and tips on setting up a web api client and the section "Remove From Playlist Option" for generating a token.

 Spotify-ripper is a small ripper script for Spotify that rips Spotify URIs to audio files and includes ID3 tags and cover art.
 By default spotify-ripper will encode to MP3 files, but includes the ability to rip to WAV, FLAC, Ogg Vorbis, Opus, AAC, and MP4/M4A.